 This is the number one reason for failure!
 If keeping an aquarium was as easy as filling a container with water and throwing in some fish, everyone would be successful.
 The truth is, eight out of ten new hobbyists give up within a year.
 Most of those unfortunates never bothered to read even one book!
 The most important thing you can do is to educate yourself about the hobby you have chosen.

-By learning as much as you can about the fish you keep, you will not only keep them alive longer, but you’ll also gain a better understanding of how the ecology of an aquarium works.
+By learning as much as you can about the fish you keep, you will not only keep them alive longer and happy but you’ll also gain a better understanding of how the ecology of an aquarium works.
 This will pay off in greater success and fewer lost fish.
 You’ll also get far more pleasure from your aquarium.
 Buy books and read them.
 Buy videos and watch them.
 Surf the Web.
 Join fish forums and become a forum moderator.
 Go to the library.
 Volunteer at your local public aquarium (most operate with 80% volunteers).
 Join aquarium clubs or societies.
 The possibilities and resources for self-education in this hobby are endless.

 Ok, you’ve read some books, and gotten some education.
 Now the question is: What will you do with it?
 You now know when your aquarium is full, so why are you buying another fish?
 You know that Undulated Triggerfish probably won’t get along with your Clown Trigger.
 Why tempt fate?
 Trying to get lucky?